Cell Filters are used to control visibility of the cells in the 3D view. Two types of filters exists:

 Property Filters applies to the results of the Range Filters and limits the visible cells to the ones approved by the filter.
 For a cell to be visible it must be accepted by all the property filters.

-A new property filter can be made by activating the context menu on Property Filters or by right-clicking inside a 3D view.
+A new property filter can be made by activating the right-click menu on Property Filters or by right-clicking inside a 3D view.
 The new property filter is based on the currently viewed cell result by default.

 The name of the property filter is automatically set to “propertyname (min .. max)” as you edit the property filter.